trilbymedia/grav-plugin-color-tools/README.md

 ## Credits

-The PHP class used was originally developed by Arlo Carreon <http://arlocarreon.com>, then modified by Trilby Media.
+The PHP class used was originally developed by Arlo Carreon <http://arlocarreon.com> in [mexitek/phpColors](https://github.com/mexitek/phpColors), then modified by Trilby Media.